millerthegorilla/picoreos/README.md

 This repository provides a set of ansible roles to provision a coreos rpi4 server, on a raspberry pi 4b, and, to some extent, harden it a little.

+The firmware is provided by https://github.com/pftf/RPi4/releases and coreos-installer installs coreos.

 To get started you will need to create a playbook that calls the roles.
 An example playbook is included as picoreos_pb.yaml

 ## roles
 The following roles are run for a complete install:
 &nbsp;&nbsp;
-- rpi4_coreos&emsp;&emsp;&emsp;&emsp;&emsp;uses coreos-installer to install the latest firmware and the coreos fedora version that you define as 'fedora_version'
+- rpi4_coreos&emsp;&emsp;&emsp;&emsp;&emsp;uses latest https://github.com/pftf/RPi4/release to install the latest firmware and coreos-installer to install the coreos fedora version that you define as 'fedora_version'
 - req_install&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;installs the packages that are required for ansible to work on coreos
 - devsec_os_hardening&emsp;a modified fork of [devsec_os_hardening](#devsec_hardening)
 - devsec_ssh_hardening&emsp;a modified fork of [devsec_ssh_hardening](#devsec_hardening)